BelaPlatform/bela_newBlog/docs/_posts/2019-10-17-trill-craft-augmented-duxainqin.markdown

 {% include single-image.html fileName="duxainqin/internal-wiring.png" %}

 Due to the short amount of time that we had for this build copper tape was used for the capacitive touch triggers.
 With more time, solid brass strips would provide a much more robust and aesthetically pleasing solution.
 The 'joystick' was kept, and its movement sensed using a flex sensor.
-This joystick was the key to the sound of the duxainqin, and a vital part of the gestures used by players to perform the instrument's repertoire.
+This joystick was the key to the sound of the duxianqin, and a vital part of the gestures used by players to perform the instrument's repertoire.

 ## Software